surfer190/fixes/docs/kubernetes/monoliths-to-microservices.md

 We need explicit, well-defined and stable contracts between services

-Sharing of databases is espescially problematic
+Sharing of databases is especially problematic

 ### Modelled around a Business Domain